myarotskaya/architecture-center/docs/data/scenarios/securing-data-solutions.md

 * **Data at rest**: Data that exists statically on physical media, whether magnetic or optical disk, on premises or in the cloud.
 * **Data in transit**: Data while it is being transferred between components, locations or programs, such as over the network, across a service bus (from on-premises to cloud and vice-versa), or during an input/output process.

-To learn more about protecting your data at rest or intransit, see [Azure Data Security and Encryption Best Practices](/azure/security/azure-security-data-encryption-best-practices).
+To learn more about protecting your data at rest or in transit, see [Azure Data Security and Encryption Best Practices](/azure/security/azure-security-data-encryption-best-practices).

 ## Access Control